-ID+", the default setting, provides more information about the location of the target by attaching depth "strings" showing the digital depth of the target.
-When there are numerous targets onscreen, not every target depth is shown, to avoid excessive clutter onscreen.
+"ID+", the default setting, provides more information about the location of the target by attaching depth "strings" showing the digital depth of the target.
+When there are numerous targets onscreen, not every target depth is shown, to avoid excessive clutter on-screen.

 ID "Off" disables the units interpretation of targets, and displays the "raw" sonar information as it is received.
-Turning ID off also disables the fish alarm.
-Advanced users may prefer this type of presentation, so they can make their own interpretation from the information displayed.
+Advanced users may prefer this type of presentation, so they can make there own interpretation from the information displayed.